-Last updated on October 26th, 2018
+Last updated on March 18th, 2019

 Before you undergo a lengthy and expensive divorce, it is important for you to fully understand the Virginia contested divorce process.

-What does it mean for a Divorce to be Contested?
+What Does it Mean for a Divorce to be “Contested”?

 The main terms of any divorce include child custody, child support, spousal support, visitation, and property division.
 Both you and your spouse will address these issues in a written separation agreement.

-Am I eligible for a divorce in Virginia?
+Am I Eligible for a Divorce in Virginia?

 In most instances, there are ten steps that occur during the Virginia contested divorce process.

-2. Your spouse files an answer
+Step 2 – Your spouse files an answer

-3. One spouse requests Pendente Lite Relief
+Step 3 – One spouse requests Pendente Lite Relief

-- Issuing an order that compels one spouse to pay the other spouse alimony;
+- Issuing an order that compels one spouse to pay the other spouse alimony.

-- Issuing an order that compels one spouse to pay the other spouse’s healthcare costs;
+- Issuing an order that compels one spouse to pay the other spouse’s healthcare costs.

-- Issuing an order compelling one spouse to continue paying jointly incurred debts;
+- Issuing an order compelling one spouse to continue paying jointly incurred debts.

-- Issuing an order that provides child custody of any minor children to one of the two spouses;
+- Issuing an order that provides child custody of any minor children to one of the two spouses.

-- Issuing an order that compels one spouse to pay child support costs to the other spouse for any minor children;
+- Issuing an order that compels one spouse to pay child support costs to the other spouse for any minor children.

 - Issuing an order that provides the exclusive use and possession of the family residence during the suit to one of the spouses.

-4. Pretrial Motions are filed
+Step 4 – Pretrial motions are filed

 A motion is simply when one party asks the court to do something or make the opposing party do something.

 During the pretrial period of the Virginia contested divorce process, either spouse can file motions making various requests.
 Common pretrial motions include continuances, motions to compel discovery, and motions for

-5. Experts are asked to testify
+Step 5 – Experts are asked to testify

 During the Virginia contested divorce process, it may be beneficial to bring in experts to testify at trial on one of the spouse’s behalf.
 Experts can be used to testify on both financial and medical matters.

 Experts can also be used to evaluate the medical and mental status of both parties.
-Most importantly, experts can be used to testify on the spouses earning capacity.
+Most importantly, experts are often used to testify on each spouses earning capacity.

-6. Discovery Process
+Step 6 – Discovery Process

 Discovery is one of the most crucial periods of the Virginia contested divorce process.